esamattis/backbone.viewmaster/README.md

 extended from it can be infinitely nested with each others using the four nesting methods [setView][], [appendView][], [prependView][] and [insertView][].
 There is no separate concept of layouts or list views.
-It's just a humble Backbone View class boosted with versatile nesting capabilities.
+It's just a humble Backbone View Class with versatile nesting capabilities.

 The main idea behind Backbone.ViewMaster is that views should be small and independent building components of application UI.
 Read the tutorial to see how